-- Use our 3D-Print-Form or email a file in .stl or .obj file format (no larger than 10MB) to email@example.com.
-If emailing, please add 3D print to the subject line and include your name and contact information in your email.
+- Use our 3D-Print-Form or email a file in .stl or .obj file format (no larger than 10MB) to firstname.lastname@example.org.
+If emailing, please add 3D print to the subject line and include your name, contact information and whether you want to pick up at the Library in Port Hadlock, WA or at a bookmobile stop in your email.

 - When demand for the printer is high, patrons will be limited one print per person per day.